 There are several reasons that a Walmart would not allow campers to park overnight.
-Recently local towns have begun to pass ordinances that prohibit overnight parking.
-So if a Walmart is in that jurisdiction they will not be able to allow campers to park overnight.
+Some towns have recently passed ordinances that prohibit overnight parking.
+So if a Walmart is in that jurisdiction, they can’t allow campers to park overnight per city laws.

 And finally, homeless people have started living in RVs.
-They park at Walmart because it’s free and then they stay for long periods.
+They park at Walmart because it’s free, and then they stay for long periods.
 There are reports of some of these folks begging for money and making a mess in the parking lot.
-If this happens too often, then a Walmart may have no choice but to close their parking lot to RVs in an attempt to avert the homeless problem.
+If this happens too often, then a Walmart may have no choice but to close its parking lot to all overnight visitors in an attempt to avert the homeless problem.

 Is It True That Walmart Stores Are Changing Their Policies?

-There are reports by some campers that they were told they could not park overnight in their RV.
-And this is entirely the case.
+Some campers report being told they couldn’t park overnight in their RVs.
 Many RVers are concerned that Walmart is changing its policy about overnight RV parking.
 On the FAQ section of Walmart’s corporate website, one of the questions asks: Can I Park My RV at a Walmart Store?
 The answer from Walmart is:

 “While we do not offer electrical service or accommodations typically necessary for RV customers, Walmart values RV travelers and considers them among our best customers.
 Consequently, we do permit RV parking on our store parking lots as we are able.
 Permission to park is extended by individual store managers, based on availability of parking space and local laws.
 Please contact management in each store to ensure accommodations before parking your RV”.

-So, based on this information I think its safe to say that Walmart has not changed its policy.
-However, there may be more managers who decide they will not allow overnight parking at their location.
+So, based on this information, I think it’s safe to say that Walmart has not changed its policy.
+However, there may be more managers who decide they won’t allow overnight parking at their location.

 Is There a Crime Problem in Walmart Parking Lots?

 Many crimes take place in Walmart stores and in their parking lots.
-The vast majority of these crimes are shoplifting and minor assault.
-There is a wrongful death lawsuit against Walmart alleging that they know how unsafe their parking lots are and haven’t done enough about it.
-The suit is from the family of a man who got into an argument with someone who drove to close to a baby carriage.
+The vast majority involve shoplifting and minor assault.
+Walmart has been hit with a wrongful death lawsuit against Walmart, alleging that the business knows how unsafe its parking lots are and hasn’t taken proper precautions.
+The suit is from the family of a man who got into an argument with someone who drove too close to a baby carriage.
 He got into an argument with the driver and punched him in the face.
 The driver then shot him in the chest.
 How is this Walmart’s fault?

-All that being said there are crimes committed against RVers every year, at Walmart and other locations too.
-But they don’t happen that often and can be easily avoided if RVers are smart and careful.
+All that said, there are crimes committed against RVers every year, at Walmart and other locations, too.
+But they don’t happen often, and RVers can easily avoid them if they’re smart and careful.

 Is It Safe to Park Overnight at Walmart?

-- Call the manager to ask if you can stay.
-Ask if they have had any crime issues.
+- Call the manager and ask if you can stay.
+Ask if they’ve had crime issues.

-- Find out if there is a security guard for the Walmart and introduce yourself.
-Ask him to keep an eye on you.
+- Find out if there’s a security guard for the Walmart and introduce yourself.
+Ask him to keep an eye on your rig.

-- Plan to take care of everything outside the RV early in the evening and then lock up and stay in your RV for the night.
+- Take care of everything outside the RV early in the evening.
+Then lock up and stay in your RV for the night.

-- If you hear anything suspicious, do not go outside.
+- If you hear anything suspicious, don’t go outside.
 Call the Police!

 - Lock your RV doors and exterior storage compartments.

 - Trust your gut.
-If you have a funny feeling about staying, then leave!
+If you have a funny feeling about staying, just leave!

 Walmart is a favorite place for RVers and some truckers to spend the night.
 But what’s it like to stay there?
-Well first of all since it’s a popular location, you will likely see other RVs there spending the night.
-Assuming everyone has asked the manager for permission most of the RVs will be parked in the same area.
-Not everyone does this though, which is why you might see one or two RVs in different areas of the parking lot.
+Well, first of all, since it’s a popular location, you’ll likely see other RVs there spending the night.
+Assuming everyone has asked the manager for permission, most of the RVs will be parked in the same area.
+Not everyone does this, which is why you might only see one or two RVs in different areas of the parking lot.

-Also, there are no hookups of any kind so your RV needs to be self-sufficient.
-Since there is no electricity some folks may run their generator overnight and you might hear that noise.
-You should also expect the parking lot to be bright since you will most likely be asked to park in a well-lit area.
+Also, there are no hookups, so your RV must be self-sufficient.
+Since there’s no electricity, some folks may run their generator overnight, and you might hear that noise.
+You should also expect the parking lot to be bright since you’ll most likely park in a well-lit area.

 You should expect to hear some road noise when you stay at a Walmart.
-There could be noise from tractor trailers rolling in to make deliveries.
+There could be noise from tractor-trailers rolling in to make deliveries.
 And there can be RVers pulling in at any hour of the night.
-There can also be road noise if the Walmart is near a major highway or a busy road.
+Many Walmarts are near major highways and busy roads, so expect road noise.

 Be a Courteous Guest When You Stay Overnight

-Since you will probably be parked among other overnighters please be sure to be courteous, considerate and polite to the other campers.
+Since you’ll probably be parked among other overnighters, please be courteous, considerate, and polite to the other campers.
 And be kind to the Walmart employees as well.
 Here are a few universal rules of etiquette while staying at Walmart:

 - Always call ahead and ask the manager for permission to park overnight.

 - Only stay overnight.
-You need to leave early the next morning so you don’t overstay your welcome.
+Leave early the next morning, so you don’t overstay your welcome.

 - Ask the manager what the rules are.
-For example, ask if you are allowed to lower your stabilizer jacks, extend your bump outs, or run your generator.
+For example, ask if you’re allowed to lower your stabilizer jacks, extend your bump-outs, or run your generator.

-- If you are allowed to run your generator, try to observe a quiet time of 10 PM to 8 AM.
+- If you can run your generator, try to observe a quiet time of 10pm to 8am.

 - Buy any supplies you need at Walmart.
-Since they are kind enough to let us stay then buy something while you are there.
+Since they’re kind enough to let us stay, buy something while you’re there as a thank you.